MWade09/Live-Code-Editor/docs/DEVELOPMENT_RULES.md

 ## 🎯 Core Development Principles

-### 1. TODO-Driven Development
+### 1. Checklist-Driven Development
-- **ALWAYS** reference the TODO.md file before starting any work
+- ALWAYS consult project checklists before starting work:
+  - `docs/TODO.md`
+  - `WEBSITE_EDITOR_INTEGRATION_STRATEGY_TODO.md`
+  - `WEBSITE_IMPLEMENTATION_PLAN.md` (when relevant)
-- Check off completed items with `[x]` in TODO.md
+- Check off completed items with `[x]` in the source checklist where the work is tracked (prefer the strategy TODO for website↔editor work)
-- Only work on items from the current active phase unless explicitly agreed otherwise
+- Only work on items from the current focus unless explicitly agreed otherwise
-- Update TODO.md if new requirements emerge during development
+- Update the relevant checklist immediately when scope changes

 ### 2. Changelog Documentation
-- **EVERY** change must be documented in changelog.md
+- EVERY meaningful change should be documented in `docs/changelog.md`
 - Use semantic versioning and clear descriptions
 - Include both technical changes and user-facing improvements
 - Follow the established changelog format (see CHANGELOG_FORMAT.md)

 ### 3. Phase-Based Development
-- **Current Phase**: Phase 1 (Enhanced Editor Experience)
+- **Current Focus**: Guest Trial Mode + Project Sync (Phase 3 foundation)
 - Complete phases sequentially unless there's a specific reason to jump ahead
 - Each phase should be fully functional before moving to the next